 Mere Sands Wood has been awarded Visit England's 'We're Good to Go' COVID-safe accreditation, so you can rest assured that you and your loved ones will be as safe as possible during your visit.

 What about the wildlife?

 While all this vital work is continuing our wild visitors have continued to delight us all.
-The Visitor Centre bird table is still busy with reed warblers, chaffinches and coal tits (to name a few!) though all around it has changed.
+The Visitor Centre bird table is always busy with reed warblers, chaffinches and coal tits (to name a few!) though all around it has changed.
 We still have regular sightings of kingfishers from our hides and, through winter in particular, teals, shovelers and water rails showed well for visitors.